 Update, 8/7/20: The Paycheck Protection Program officially closes to new applicants on August 8, 2020.
 Congress is still debating whether to extend the program or to deploy another form of small business financial aid for those impacted by the coronavirus pandemic.
 We will update this page when new legislation becomes official.

 Small businesses across the country have been impacted by the coronavirus pandemic, and many have turned to the Paycheck Protection Program (PPP) to help them keep employees on their payroll as well as cover other costs.
 PPP loans are low interest, require no collateral or guarantee, and—if used as the program intended—don’t need to be paid back.

 The details of loan forgiveness under the PPP can be a little unclear for some.
 Plus, it’s not an all-or-nothing—you can have your loan only partially forgiven.
 Loan reduction can happen by the dollar if you use the loan other than how lawmakers prescribed it.

 With that in mind, let’s review the basics of Paycheck Protection Program loan forgiveness, and go over how to ensure you don’t pay a cent more than you need to for this financial relief.

 As a refresher on the terms of PPP loans, you can borrow up to 2.5 times your average monthly payroll, up to $10 million.

-The basics of PPP loan forgiveness is as follows: You must use 100% of your funds on eligible costs within the first eight weeks of receiving your loan.
+The basics of PPP loan forgiveness is as follows: You must use 100% of your funds on eligible costs within 24 weeks of receiving your loan.
+(This time period was previously eight weeks before the passage of the PPP Flexibility Act, and loans taken out before the Act passed on 6/4/20 can still adhere to that eight-week time period.)
 Those loan costs are broken down into two categories:

 What does “payroll” mean?
 All of the following: